MGXlab/phap/README.md

 * Uses
 [Singularity](https://sylabs.io/) containers for execution of all tools.
-When possible (i.e. the built image is not larger than a few `G`s), tools **and** their dependencies are bundled in the same container.
-This means tou do not need to worry about getting models or any other external databases.
+When possible (i.e. the image is not larger than a few `G`s), tools **and** their dependencies are bundled in the same container.
+This means you do not need have to get models or any other external databases.
+* Calculates Last Common Ancestor of all tools per contig.

 ## Current tools